 - (1) The institution shall have mechanisms for assuring consistency in the application of policies, procedures, and standards for entering, continuing, and completing the course or program. - (2) When an identical program, or a program with an identical title, is offered through distance learning as well as on campus, the institution must be able to demonstrate functional equivalency in all aspects of each program.
-Mechanisms must be established to assure equal quality among delivery systems.
+Mechanisms must be established to assure equal quality among delivery systems. - e.

-- e.
 Communication with Students.
 Instructions to students, expectations for achievement, and evaluation criteria must be clearly stated and readily available to all involved in a particular distance learning program.
 Students must be fully informed of means for asking questions and otherwise communicating with instructors and students as required. - 5.
 Notification Rule.
 A special notification rule applies to institutions that participate in federal Title IV programs and to which Standards for Accreditation XX., Section 2.D. apply.

-XX.
+Standards for Accreditation XX.
 Specific Operational Standards for Free-Standing Dance Institutions of Higher Education Section 1.
-Standards for Accreditation

-K. Teach-Out Plans and Agreements

-2. Conditions of Applicability
+Standards for Accreditation K. Teach-Out Plans and Agreements 2.
+Conditions of Applicability b.
+NASD requires an accredited institution to which Standards for Accreditation XX. apply to submit a teach-out plan and, if practicable, teach-out agreements requesting Commission review and action upon the occurrence of any of the following events: